keu/docs/guides/debugging-dags.md

 - Airflow scans the `dags_folder` for new DAGs every `dag_dir_list_interval`, which defaults to 5 minutes but can be modified.
 You might have to wait until this interval has passed before a new DAG appears in the Airflow UI.
 - Ensure that you have permission to see the DAGs, and that the permissions on the DAG file are correct.
 - Run `airflow dags list` with the [Airflow CLI](https://airflow.apache.org/docs/apache-airflow/stable/usage-cli.html) to make sure that Airflow has registered the DAG in the metastore.
 If the DAG appears in the list, try restarting the webserver.
 - Try restarting the scheduler.
-If you're using the [Astro CLI](https://docs.astronomer.io/astro/install-cli), run `astro dev stop && astro dev start`.
+If you're using the [Astro CLI](https://docs.astronomer.io/astro/cli/overview), run `astro dev restart`.
 - If you see an error similar to the following image indicating that the scheduler is not running, check the scheduler logs to see if something in the DAG file is causing the scheduler to crash.
 If you are using the Astro CLI, run `astro dev logs --scheduler` and then try restarting.

     ![No Scheduler](/img/guides/scheduler_not_running.png)